Designing with AI

 With some wonky exceptions, better documentation did produce more consistent, guideline-aligned prototypes, but there were still plenty of inconsistencies with the design system.
 After this iteration, a few designers started using this repo to build their prototypes with Cursor.

-While designers were testing a Cursor-driven design cycle, I got our component CSS file from our front-end team and added it to the repo, added a few extra rules, then tried again.
+While designers were testing a Cursor-driven design cycle hooked to the design system, I got our component CSS file from our front-end team and added it to the repo, added a few extra rules, then tried again.

-For our org, there was no good way to push that prototype to the next level of the design process.
+For our org, there was no good way to push the prototype to the next level of the design process.
 Hifis still needed to be built in Figma, so the value of a prototype was that it could be iterated on fast, but still looked unfinished.
 Deliberate inconsistency was actually protecting the design process, keeping stakeholders from locking in before the real design work had started.
-The work ended not with a solution but with a reframe: the goal isn't AI prototypes that look more like final designs.
-It's AI prototypes that are clearly and intentionally rough.
+The work ended not with a solution but with a reframe.
+Instead of our goal being AI prototypes that look more like final designs, it was AI prototypes were clearly and intentionally rough.

 The project was in early stages when my role was terminated, but the lesson behind it was striking.
 Enterprises can’t just say “go faster by designing with AI” they also have to rethink their design and development processes to support AI-driven design.